roryprimrose/roryprimrose.github.io/_posts/2009-01-08-disable-trace-usegloballock-for-better-tracing-performance.md

 On a side note, I created a custom listener to use in my load test because I wanted to be able to test the performance of my tracing components while minimizing the performance &quot;noise&quot; of the .Net framework part of the tracing execution.
 The listener looks something like this:

-{% highlight csharp linenos %}using System; using System.Diagnostics; namespace MyApplication.LoadTests { /// <summary&gt; /// The <see cref="LoadTestTraceListener"/&gt; /// class is used to help run load tests against the tracing components. /// </summary&gt; public class LoadTestTraceListener : TraceListener { /// <summary&gt; /// Writes the provided message to the listener you create in the derived class. /// </summary&gt; /// <param name="message"&gt;A message to write.</param&gt; public override void Write(String message) { Debug.WriteLine(message); } /// <summary&gt; /// Writes a message to the listener you create in the derived class, followed by a line terminator. /// </summary&gt; /// <param name="message"&gt;A message to write.</param&gt; public override void WriteLine(String message) { Debug.WriteLine(message); } /// <summary&gt; /// Gets a value indicating whether the trace listener is thread safe. /// </summary&gt; /// <value&gt;</value&gt; /// <returns&gt;true if the trace listener is thread safe; otherwise, false.
-The default is false. /// </returns&gt; public override Boolean IsThreadSafe { get { return true; } } } } {% endhighlight %}
+{% highlight csharp linenos %}
+using System;
+using System.Diagnostics;

+namespace MyApplication.LoadTests
+{
+    /// <summary>
+    /// The <see cref="LoadTestTraceListener"/>
+    /// class is used to help run load tests against the tracing components.
+    /// </summary>
+    public class LoadTestTraceListener : TraceListener
+    {
+        /// <summary>
+        /// Writes the provided message to the listener you create in the derived class.
+        /// </summary>
+        /// <param name="message">A message to write.</param>
+        public override void Write(String message)
+        {
+            Debug.WriteLine(message);
+        }

+        /// <summary>
+        /// Writes a message to the listener you create in the derived class, followed by a line terminator.
+        /// </summary>
+        /// <param name="message">A message to write.</param>
+        public override void WriteLine(String message)
+        {
+            Debug.WriteLine(message);
+        }

+        /// <summary>
+        /// Gets a value indicating whether the trace listener is thread safe.
+        /// </summary>
+        /// <value></value>
+        /// <returns>true if the trace listener is thread safe; otherwise, false.
+The default is false.
+        /// </returns>
+        public override Boolean IsThreadSafe
+        {
+            get
+            {
+                return true;
+            }
+        }
+    }
+}
+{% endhighlight %}

 This listener will output the trace messages in debug mode, but the compiler will not include the debug statements under a release build.
 It also indicates that the listener is thread safe to improve performance of TraceSource implementations that use this listener when global locking is disabled.